 Raising awareness around a cause and soliciting donations, be it monetarily or in-kind, in the best of times is a challenge for non-profits.
 Add into the mix a global pandemic, restrictions around in-person gatherings, and financial hardships, and these organizations face even greater obstacles.
-This situation can appear insurmountable and perhaps hopeless, yet there exist opportunities to stand-out and generate meaningful connections with audiences for contributions.
+This situation can appear insurmountable and perhaps hopeless, yet there are opportunities to stand-out and generate meaningful connections with audiences for contributions.

 The following article taps into Duckpin team members’ experiences working with this sector and outlines some best practices to help readers navigate 2021 and beyond.
 For ease of reference, we’ve broken these tips into their respective disciplines, which include digital marketing, branding, and web development/design.
 We work with non-profits to help execute successful campaigns to their fullest potential.

 Develop a Clear Goal and Call-to-Action for Your Campaign

-Before doing anything else, you’ll need to clearly and succinctly define your awareness campaign’s goal.
+Before doing anything else, you’ll need to clearly and succinctly define your non-profits awareness campaign’s goal.
 Whether it’s a call for monetary donations or a request to share content about a cause, it’s essential to easily explain your intentions to people outside your organization.
-Additionally, consider what calls-to-action might be most relevant to your campaign and adjust the language to match how your target audience actually speaks.
+Additionally, consider what calls-to-action might be most relevant to your non-profits campaign and adjust the language to match how your target audience actually speaks.

 Define Your Audience

 Impactful initiatives target particular people with specific interests, passions, or personas.
 One place to start is social media platforms’ hashtags around relevant topics to see what individuals are saying already, as well as learn about how they discuss them.
 As part of this activity, you can begin to identify trends among the people engaging with this existing content and develop a campaign from these insights.
 Furthermore, and budget depending, you can use social media/online listening tools, such as the ones listed in this Socialbakers’ article.
 For non-profits, it’s important to know who your target audience is prior to launching any campaign.